VarshiRevo/Movies-app-React-Native/README.md

 - Infinite scrolling for movie lists
 - Responsive and intuitive UI similar to Netflix

+## Documentation:
+Click <a href="https://github.com/VarshiRevo/Movie-app-Documentation">Here</a> to view the Project Documentation

 ## Installation
 To get a local copy up and running follow these simple steps.